The Mind's Eye (publisher)

-The Mind's Eye was a publisher which produced dramatized adaptations of various written works, most notably the 1979 National Public Radio radio drama version of J.R.R.
-Tolkien's The Lord of the Rings and in 1980, The Hobbit.
-Prominent players include Bernard Mayes, Erik Bauersfeld, John Vickery, Lou Bliss, Gail Chugg, Tom Luce, Ray Reinhardt, James Arrington, Pat Franklyn, Wanda McCaddon, Rick Cimino, Joe Gostanian, John Joss, Karen Hurley, Kevin Gardiner, Darryl Ferreira, and Carl Hague.
+The Mind's Eye was a publisher which produced dramatized adaptations of various written works.
+They were one of America's biggest audio drama producers during the 1980s.
+They had mainstream distribution through chains like Waldenbooks and catalogs like Wireless, and they published an expansive catalog of adaptations of classic stories.
+They are most notable for the 1979 National Public Radio radio drama version of J.R.R.
+Tolkien's The Lord of the Rings and The Hobbit.

+Prominent contributors included Bernard Mayes, Erik Bauersfeld, John Vickery, Lou Bliss, Gail Chugg, Tom Luce, Ray Reinhardt, James Arrington, Pat Franklyn, Wanda McCaddon, Rick Cimino, Joe Gostanian, John Joss, Karen Hurley, Kevin Gardiner, Darryl Ferreira, and Carl Hague.
 The company was acquired by Soundelux in 1992.

 List of Mind's Eye productions

 Many of the productions were adapted and directed by Bob Lewis, and include: